iamadeadpixel/VU-PixelsMod_FlashHit/README.md

 # FlashHit Full revamped and code optimized version
 - This release is now in it own repo instance.

-# Welcome to Version 1.0.0
+# Welcome to Version 1.0.1
+- Updated the no-recoil for all shotguns

 # Update: 10-12-2022
 - FlasHit update !